kitaird/FoosballgoalieRL/README.md

 ### Episode definition

+The episode definition can be changed in the goalkeeper directory.
+The initial implementation is as follows:

 An episode ends when:
-- the ball enters any goal,
+- (terminated) the ball enters any goal,
-- the `horizon` number of steps, as specified in the `config.ini` file, is reached
+- (truncated) the `horizon` number of steps, as specified in the `foosball_rl/environments/goalkeeper/__init__.py` file, is reached
-- the ball is out of bounds
+- (truncated) the ball is out of bounds
-- the ball stops outside the reach of the goalie
+- (truncated) the ball stops outside the reach of the goalie

 The environment is then reset for the next episode:
 - The ball is placed at a random position on the opponent's side striker rod line
 - The goalie is placed at the center of the goal
-- The ball is given a random velocity shooting at the goalie
+- The ball is given a random velocity shooting at the goal